on-the-t/on-the-t.github.io/_posts/2015-08-31-serena-williams-only-obstacle.md

 In the pre-Open media swing, when asked about what Williams has to do to prepare for the tournament, Patrick Mouratoglou, Williams' long-time coach said, “She can beat everyone, so it depends on her.”
 It’s as true a statement for Williams' today as it was for Graf 16 years earlier.

+---

+Correction on September 1, 2015: Figure 4 incorrectly repeated Williams' data.
+The figure now displays Graf's performance data.
+Thank you to Adam Gilfix for pointing out this error.

 {% include twitter_plug.html %}